 - Not available as elbow pads in kids sizes

 SIZES AVAILABLE: Youth S/M, Youth L/XL (from G-form); Toddler XS/S, Toddler M/L (from Prevelo)

 FULL REVIEW: G-Form Protective Pads

-Along with being the most comfortable pads on our list, the G-Form pads also feature the coolest technology.
-Soft, flexible, lightweight, and breathable are not adjectives normally used to describe protective gear.
-But the G-Form pads contour to your child’s body and allow kids to move nimbly and easily.
+While many pads now offer “harden on impact” technology, G-Form pads were the pioneers in this area for kids.
+G-Form pads contour to your child’s body and allow kids to move nimbly and easily.
 And then… they harden upon impact to protect when you actually need protection!
 Cool, right??

 - Super safe – extended protection compared to traditional pads, without added bulk or weight

 - Very comfortable – soft and bendy to conform to the contours of the wearer and they harden on impact!

 - Very durable, but also come with a lifetime warranty